TomasKucma/BIN-proj/README.md

 ## TODO

-  - ? exclude 3rd input for XOR blocks when counting number of used blocks
   - ? reorder bits in inputs/outputs
   - clean-up output and remove (or move into macro) debug
   - documentation with statistical evaluation